ZcashFoundation/zebra/README.md

 cryptocurrencies, it works by a collection of software nodes run by members of the Zcash community or any other interested parties.
 The nodes talk to each other in peer-to-peer fashion in order to maintain the state of the Zcash blockchain.
-They also communicate with miners who create news blocks.
+They also communicate with miners who create new blocks.
 When a Zcash user sends Zcash, their wallet broadcasts transactions to these nodes which will eventually reach miners, and the mined transaction will then go through Zcash nodes until they reach the recipient's wallet which will report